jeffh/JKVValue/README.md

     - (BOOL)JKV_isMutable
     {
-        return YES; // to hint to JKVValue that this class is mutable.
+        return YES; // to hint to JKVValue that this concrete class is mutable.
     }

     - (Class)JKV_immutableClass
     {
-        return [MyPerson class];
+        return [MyPerson class]; // tells JKVValue which class to create for the immutable variant }
-    }

     @end